DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/io-test-started.rst

-After *io_test* has been uploaded to your |developmentBoard|, hou will see this message in your IDE's Serial Monitor:
+After *io_test* has been uploaded to your |developmentBoard|, you will see this message in your IDE's Serial Monitor:

 ..  code-block:: console